NYSE Arca Ticker:

 Equity Risk.
 The prices of equity securities rise and fall daily.
 These price movements may result from factors affecting individual issuers, industries or the securities market as a whole.
 In addition, equity markets tend to move in cycles which may cause stock prices to fall over short or extended periods of time.

 ETF Market Risk.
 In stressed market conditions, the market for certain ETF shares may become less liquid in response to deteriorating liquidity in the markets for the ETF’s underlying portfolio holdings.
-This adverse effect on liquidity for the ETF’s shares in turn can lead to differences between the market price of the ETF’s shares and the underlying value of those shares.
+This adverse effect on liquidity for the ETF’s shares in turn could lead to differences between the market price of the ETF’s shares and the underlying value of those shares.
 In addition, there are a limited number of institutions that act as authorized participants.
 If these institutions exit the business or are, for any reason, unable to process creation and/or redemption orders with respect to the Fund, or purchase and sell securities in connection with creation and/or redemption orders, as applicable, and no other authorized participant steps forward to create or redeem, or purchase or sell securities, as applicable, Fund shares may trade at a premium or discount to their net asset value (“NAV”) and possibly face operational issues such as trading halts and/or delisting.
 The absence of an active market in the Fund’s shares could lead to a heightened risk of differences between the market price of the Fund’s shares and the underlying value of those shares.

 Market Risk.
 Due to market conditions, the value of the Fund’s investments may fluctuate significantly from day to day.
 Price fluctuations may be temporary or may last for extended periods.
 This volatility may cause the value of your investment in the Fund to decrease.
 Local, regional, or global events such as war, acts of terrorism, the spread of infectious illness or other public health issues, recessions, uncertainties regarding interest rates, rising inflation, or other events could have a significant impact on the market generally and on specific securities.
 The market value of a security may also decline because of factors that affect a particular industry or industries, such as labor shortages or increased production costs and competitive conditions within an industry.
 Because of its link to the markets, an investment in the Fund may be more suitable for long-term investors who can bear the risk of short-term principal fluctuations, which at times may be significant.